Move Forward Guide

 - You may want to work with a physical therapist at the specialty center and a physical therapist who works at a local pediatric practice, and who will work with you and your child in the home, school, or community environments.

-- A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in pediatric physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to neuromuscular disorders, such as muscular dystrophy.
+- A physical therapist who is a board-certified pediatric clinical specialist or who has completed a residency or fellowship in pediatric physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to neuromuscular disorders, such as muscular dystrophy.

 - Experienced pediatric physical therapists who also understand the importance of working with the other health professionals who are needed to maximize outcomes for people with muscular dystrophy.